Tunisia - Agricultural SectorTunisia - Agricultural Sector

 The Food-processing Sector

-In 2017, the food-processing sector accounted for an estimated 1,100 enterprises employing 10 people or more, 20% of them producing only for export.
-The production value of this sector is around $10 billion annually, and is continuously growing due to improved household purchasing power and changes in eating habits towards consumption of processed products versus fresh ones.
+In 2018, the food-processing sector accounted for an estimated 1,150 enterprises that each employed 10 people or more.
+Approximately 20% of these companies produce only for export.
+The production value of this sector is around $11 billion annually, and is continuously growing due to changes in eating habits towards consumption of processed products versus fresh ones.
 The food-processing sector’s demand for imported high-value ingredients is steadily increasing, with more sophisticated products licensed by multinational food companies.
-Agricultural and food imports by the food-processing sector were almost $2 billion in 2017 compared to $2.2 billion in 2010.
 Cereals and products, oilseeds, vegetable oils, and sugar derivatives account on average for 90% of Tunisia’s food imports.

 The Food Retail Sector

 Over the last decade, the modern retail sector has seen in-depth development fueled by the expansion of modern distribution outlets, supermarkets, and hypermarkets through joint ventures with foreign investors.
 These have mostly been with France.

 The Food Service Sector

-In addition to domestic customers, this sector caters to the many tourists visiting Tunisia each year.
+In addition to domestic customers, this sector caters to the many tourists that visit Tunisia each year.
 Most hotels and restaurants either source their food needs through annual tenders or through the same distribution channels used by households.
 High-end hotels import spirits, wines, and specialty cheeses either directly or via import companies.